jmackey-astro/pion-docs/docs/source/modules.rst

 For moving stars, a file "trajectory.txt" is created in the current working directory and the trajectory of the stars is saved there, with a line being written every 10 times the star's position is updated.
+When a simulation is stopped and restarted, this file is appended to, and a blank line followed by the header line is inserted to indicate that the simulation was restarted.

 Example parameters for a wind source: